Bobby Jenks: Coaching career

 Beginning in May 2021, Jenks served as the pitching coach for the Grand Junction Rockies of the MLB Partner Pioneer League.
-Following the 2021 season, he was promoted to manager following the retirement of the team's previous manager Jimmy Johnson.
+Following the 2021 season, he was promoted to manager following the retirement of the team's previous manager, Jimmy Johnson.
+He received the Manager of the Year award in 2022 after leading the Rockies to a championship.
+After spending the 2023 campaign as the pitching coach with the Princeton WhistlePigs, he was named manager of the Windy City ThunderBolts on October 26 of that year.
+He led the ThunderBolts to a 40-56 record in 2024 and was set to return in 2025, before announcing he would be taking a medical leave of absence on February 15, 2025.